-Saba Ramen: I tried Mackerel Flavor Instant Ramen
+Saba Ramen: Mackerel Flavor Instant Noodles from Acecook

-In recent years, so many flavors of ramen can be seen, but as a rule, they still form the base of the soup, which also applies to the cup ramen I bought today in a 7-Eleven store.
+In recent years, ramen comes in countless varieties, but as a rule, those flavors still form the base of the soup, and that also applies to the Saba ramen I bought today at a 7-Eleven.

-Niboshi ramen whose soup stock is made with dried sardines is relatively common in Japan, but this is the first time I try the Saba ramen with the umami of mackerel, besides in instant noodle form.
+I sometimes see Niboshi ramen, whose stock uses dried sardine, but this is the first time I tried Saba ramen (Price: 220 yen) with the umami of mackerel, besides in instant noodle form.

-With the help of “SABAR” (an Osaka-based restaurant chain that specializes in dishes using mackerel or Saba with its branches in Tokyo, Kyoto, Hyogo, and so on, and even in Singapore), this instant noodle soup was created by Acecook and released on March 1st of this year.
+With the help of SABAR, an Osaka-based restaurant chain specializing in mackerel dishes, this cup ramen was created by Acecook and released on March 1st of this year (2021).